hauschke/barcelonaDORI_map/README.md

 # Mapping the Barcelona Declaration
 Simple visualizations of the signatories and supporters of the Barcelona Declaration on Open Research Information.
 The graphics are updated daily at 16:00 CET.
+The underlying data is being pulled from https://github.com/cameronneylon/barcelona-declaration-website.

 # Worldmap
 ![Number of Institutions per Country](graphics/BarcelonaDORI_country_map.png)